-Activities located in the Te Pütahi Ladies Mile Zone Activity Status 49.4.4 Two or more residential units per site in the Medium Density Residential Precinct and High Density Residential Precinct Discretion is restricted to: a. location, external appearance, site layout and design of buildings and how the development addresses its context to contribute positively to the character of the area; b. how the design advances housing diversity, including the range of unit types to achieve a diverse range of choice including size, typology and affordability; c. promotion of sustainability and accessibility, either through construction methods, design or function; d. street activation; e. parking and access layout: safety, efficiency and impacts on on-street Activity Status RD parking and travel management; f. design and integration of landscaping, including existing vegetation; g.
+Activities located in the Te Pūtahi Ladies Mile Zone Activity Status 49.4.4 Activities located in the Te Pūtahi Ladies Mile Zone Twe Five or more residential units per site in the Medium Density Residential Precinct and High Density Residential Precinct Discretion is restricted to: a. location, external appearance, site layout and design of buildings and how the development addresses its context to contribute positively to the character of the area; b. how the design advances housing diversity, including the range of unit types to achieve a diverse range of choice including size, typology and affordability; c. promotion of sustainability and accessibility, either through construction methods, design or function; d. street activation; e. parking and access layout: safety, efficiency and impacts on on-street parking and travel management; f. design and integration of landscaping, including existing vegetation; g.
 The spatial layout of the development, and its relationship to and integration with other sites and development, taking into account the location of: i.
 Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub-Areas and (where relevant) State Highway 6, including intersection layout and design; ii.
-Open spaces, and their intended function(s), including those open spaces required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area; iii.
-Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network within the Zone. h. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; i. within Sub-Area A, the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; Note that this rule also applies to attached and semi-attached residential units within a site, or across more than one site.
-49.4.5 Residential Visitor Accommodation NC 49.4.6 One residential unit per site within the Medium Density Residential Precinct and the High Density Residential Precinct, except that this rule shall not apply to a residential unit that is attached to residential units on other sites.
-NC Non-residential activities 49.4.8 Commercial Activities comprising no more than 100m2 of gross floor area per site in the High Density Residential Precinct Р 49.4.9 Office Activity in the Commercial Precinct Р 49.4.10 Education Activities in the Commercial Precinct Р
+Open spaces, and their intended function(s), including those open spaces required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area: RD Open spaces, and their intended function(s), including those open spaces required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; Note that this rule also applies to attached and semi-attached residential units within a site, or across more than one site.
+49.4.5 Residential Visitor Accommodation NG P 49.4.6 One residential unit per site within the Medium Density Residential Precinct and the High Density Residential Precinct, except that this rule shall not apply to a residential unit that is attached to residential units on other sites.
+NC 49.4.7 Residential Flats NC Non-residential activities 40.4.9 P 49.4.8 Commercial Activities comprising no more than 100m of gross floor area per site in the High Density Residential Precinct ۲ 49.4.9 Office Activity in the Commercial Precinct Р